-AMI provides both a Forward Surgical Team (FST) and an Aeromedical Evacuation Team (AMET) in support of the UN Peacekeeping Forces and staff in Afghanistan.
-The FST provides damage control surgery for life-threatening injuries while the AMET provides additional resuscitation, stabilization, and transfer of critically ill and/or injured patients.
-Together these two AMI teams deliver a robust medical and surgical capability for the UN in a far forward, dynamic, and challenging environment.
+AMI provided both a Forward Surgical Team (FST) and an Aeromedical Evacuation Team (AMET) in support of the UN Peacekeeping Forces and staff in Afghanistan.
+The FST provided damage control surgery for life-threatening injuries while the AMET provided additional resuscitation, stabilization, and transfer of critically ill and/or injured patients.
+Together these two AMI teams delivered a robust medical and surgical capability for the UN in a far forward, dynamic, and challenging environment.

 The AMI Vaccination program is adaptable, flexible, scalable and can be quickly implemented across large geographic areas.
 Given our service to states, sovereign governments, the private sector and international organizations AMI is arguably the globe’s leading private sector provider of comprehensive vaccine efforts.
 AMI has a modular approach to vaccination clinic set up consisting of community-based, drive-thru and mobile clinics.